TWA Flight 841 (1979): Investigation

 The Safety Board determines that the probable cause of this accident was the isolation of the No. 7 leading-edge slat in the fully or partially extended position after an extension of the Nos.
 2, 3, 6 and 7 leading-edge slats and the subsequent retraction of the Nos.
 2, 3, and 6 slats, and the captain's untimely flight control inputs to counter the roll resulting from the slat asymmetry.
-Contributing to the cause was a preexisting misalignment of the No. 7 slat which, when combined with the cruise condition airloads, precluded retraction of that slat.
-After eliminating all probable individual or combined mechanical failures, or malfunctions which could lead to slat extension, the Safety Board determined that the extension of the slats was the result of the flightcrew's manipulation of the flap/slat controls.
+Contributing to the cause was a preexisting misalignment of the No. 7 slat that, when combined with the cruise condition airloads, precluded retraction of that slat.
+After eliminating all probable individual or combined mechanical failures, or malfunctions that could lead to slat extension, the Safety Board determined that the extension of the slats was the result of the flightcrew's manipulation of the flap/slat controls.
 Contributing to the captain's untimely use of the flight controls was distraction due probably to his efforts to rectify the source of the control problem.

-Investigators believed that 727 pilots (in general, and this crew specifically) were enabling the trailing edge flaps to extend independently of the slats via the flap/slat lever by turning the Alternate flap switch on, pulling the leading-edge slats circuit breaker, turning the Alternate flap switch off and then setting the flaps to two degrees during high altitude cruise.
+Investigators claimed that 727 pilots (in general, and this crew specifically) were enabling the trailing edge flaps to extend independently of the slats via the flap/slat lever by turning the Alternate flap switch on, pulling the leading-edge slats circuit breaker, turning the Alternate flap switch off and then setting the flaps to two degrees during high altitude cruise.
 This configuration was rumored to result in increased lift with no increase in drag, thus allowing more speed, higher elevation, or decreased fuel consumption.
 Flight tests showed that airspeed and performance decreased in this configuration.
 Flaps and slats are intended to only be deployed at low speeds during take-off and landing.